dtomvan/starter-birthday.nvim/README.md

 # :tada: starter-birthday.nvim

-A component (and fun easter egg) for (for now only) [mini.starter](https://github.com/echasnovski/mini.nvim/blob/main/README.md) to display a happy-birthday message when you have your birthday.
+A component (and fun Easter egg) for (for now only) [mini.starter](https://github.com/echasnovski/mini.nvim/blob/main/README.md) to display a happy-birthday message when you have your birthday.

 ![mini.starter + my plugin with the date and username configured in demo mode](./assets/screenshot.png)